 Testing for Recurrent Pregnancy Loss NZ

-(July 2007 in NZ, Section 88 Primary Notice [MOH 20070] stated that registration of women with a LMC may occur at any time from the diagnosis of pregnancy until 6 weeks after birth, so NZ Midwives are now more likely to care for women who may lose their baby in early pregnancy, although a GP will probably still be the medical professional with the most helpful advice about your options for testing if you do not wish to consult a specialist.)
+(July 2007 in NZ, Section 88 Primary Notice [MOH 20070] stated that registration of women with a LMC may occur at any time from the diagnosis of pregnancy until 6 weeks after birth.
+NZ Midwives are now more likely to care for women who may lose their baby in early pregnancy.
+However a GP will probably still be the medical professional with the most helpful advice about your options for testing if you do not wish to consult a specialist.)

 - To assess the anatomy of the uterus and fallopian tubes, tests can include an hystersalpingogram or hystroscopy a laparoscopy or pelvic ultrasonography